wolispace/onland/README.md

 ## storage concept
 Each item has a unique ID within the world
-We have pre-defined grid lands 0_0, 0_1 etc..
+We have pre-defined grid of lands 0_0, 0_1 etc..
-An item is first defined in one of these land files
+Default items are first defined in one of these land files

 Read all item from the default files current surrounds (kings square around current pos) read all modified items from storage (every item not in its default place)